mrcljx/historical/README.markdown

     post.update_attributes!(:topic => "Heloo")  # User B edits topic
     post.update_attributes!(:topic => "Hello")  # User B fixes typo in topic ten seconds later

-    post.versions.count                         # => 2
+    post.model_updates.count                    # => 2

-Why not only have one version because this fix was added so quick after the last version?
+Why not only have one `ModelUpdate` because this fix was added so quick after the last version?
 Just update your Post model with this:

     historical :merge => { :if_time_difference_is_less_than => 2.minutes }